Learn more about the all Previous Award Recipients.

 After you have created your account, the website will prompt you to fill out and submit a nomination form.
 Then, an email will automatically be sent to the teacher you’ve nominated, at the email address provided in the nomination, notifying them of the nomination.
 This email will also include directions on how they can complete their application.

-The Iowa Governor’s STEM Advisory Council is an initiative created by Governor Terry Branstad, co-chaired by Governor Kim Reynolds and Kemin Industries President and CEO, Dr. Chris Nelson, and supported by a bipartisan Iowa legislature.
+The Iowa Governor’s STEM Advisory Council is an initiative created by former Governor Terry Branstad, co-chaired now by Governor Kim Reynolds and Kemin Industries President and CEO, Dr. Chris Nelson, and supported by a bipartisan Iowa legislature.
 It has established the priority of increasing interest, awareness, and achievement in STEM education to prepare students to fill the high-demand, STEM jobs in Iowa’s current and future workforce.
 As the state’s first STEM teaching award, we aim to recognize, honor and award STEM teachers in Iowa for their efforts to encourage and inspire students to explore and succeed in STEM fields.

 This award is sponsored by Kemin Industries.
 Kemin is a global molecular science company that develops and manufactures over 500 specialty ingredients that deliver important nutrition and health benefits through products consumed by people and animals.
 Founded and headquartered in Des Moines in 1961, Kemin understands the importance of STEM education - especially in the state of Iowa.